-In the interest of creating more just, inclusive, and productive conference sessions, the AJS has developed a set of guidelines for chairs and panelists.
+In the interest of creating more just, inclusive, and productive conference sessions, the AJS has developed a set of guidelines for chairs and participants.
 Please read these carefully.

-Chairs, if you work ahead of time to clarify expectations for the panelists, it can help you make the session as inclusive as possible.
+Chairs, if you work ahead of time to clarify expectations for the participants, it can help you make the session as inclusive as possible.

-Here is a list of suggestions for communication before the conference and for facilitating the actual panel at the conference.
+Here is a list of suggestions for communication before the conference and for facilitating the actual session at the conference.

 1. Advanced preparation.
-Chairs have oversight over the panel and therefore want to make sure that your presenters and respondents also create an inclusive intellectual community in the session.
-To that end, we recommend having a planning conference call (either phone, Zoom, Skype) in advance of the conference to remind people of their roles and their time limits including respondents, and then allow the presenters to speak briefly about their paper, confirm titles of their papers, and their professional biographies.
+Chairs have oversight over the panel and should therefore make sure that your presenters and respondents also participate in an inclusive intellectual community in the session.
+To that end, we recommend having a planning conference call (either phone, Zoom, or Skype) in advance of the conference to remind people of their roles and their time limits, including respondents.
+Then allow the presenters to speak briefly about their paper, confirm titles of their papers, and their professional biographies.
+Remind panelists of the order of their presentations, which is how it appears in the program book.
 This call should not take more than 30 minutes.
-Remind panelists of the order of their presentations, which is how it appears in the program book.
 Ideally, they will send you as chair as well as the respondent their presentation version of the papers no less than one week in advance of the conference.
 We recognize that this is not always realistic, but setting that as a goal will remind everyone that they should not be writing their papers the night before.
 This is to ensure that the paper is not too long.
 This is also to ensure that the respondent, should a panel have one, has sufficient time to prepare a response.
 Also remind panelists that their presentations should either avoid or translate jargon or foreign language phrases that one could not assume that all session attendees would understand.

 2. Visuals and handouts.
 Whenever possible, all photographs and videos should be captioned and handouts should be in at least 18 point font for greater accessibility.
 If anyone uses anything other than English on a handout or a slide, be sure to have an English translation available.

 3. Time keeping.
 Keeping control of time is critical as we want to make sure each person on the panel has an equal opportunity to present their paper.
 To that end, please make sure that panelists speak for no longer than their allotted time (15 or 20 minutes).
-We recommend having a five-minute warning, a one-minute warning, and a “time is up” sign for you to use.
+The AJS will provide a five-minute warning, a one-minute warning, and a “time is up” sign for you to use.
 Chairs should sit close to the podium, or near the speaker if there is no podium, so that you can ensure that chairs are able to communicate with the speakers while they’re presenting.

 4. Fielding questions.
 How the chair fields questions for the session is an opportunity to allow audience participation.
 To ensure parity, please be mindful of who is asking questions.
 Research shows that when women or gender non-conforming people are called on first, there tends to be more gender balance among subsequent questioners.
 Another best practice is to take three questions at a time and then give the panel a chance to respond in turn.
 This allows panelists to respond to only those questions they choose.
 Ideally you will get through two rounds of three questions each.